Australian Resume Format: Best Practices & Examples

 XYZ Corporation is a leading technology company specializing in software development and digital solutions for businesses worldwide.

-• Led a team of five marketing professionals in developing and executing comprehensive marketing strategies to increase brand awareness and drive lead generation.
+- Led a team of five marketing professionals in developing and executing comprehensive marketing strategies to increase brand awareness and drive lead generation.

-• Implemented targeted digital marketing campaigns that resulted in a 30% increase in website traffic and a 25% increase in qualified leads.
+- Implemented targeted digital marketing campaigns that resulted in a 30% increase in website traffic and a 25% increase in qualified leads.

-• Managed the company's social media presence, including content creation, community engagement and advertising, leading to a 50% growth in followers.
+- Managed the company's social media presence, including content creation, community engagement, and advertising, leading to a 50% growth in followers.

-In the example above, you’ll also notice that the job seeker uses strong action verbs to describe their responsibilities (“led,” “implemented” and “managed”).
+In the example above, you’ll also notice that the job seeker uses strong action verbs to describe their responsibilities (“led,” “implemented,” and “managed”).
 Action verbs reduce wordiness and convey confidence.

 Education

-The Australian Government Department of Employment, Skills, Small and Family Business notes that approximately 90% of jobs created in the future are likely to require Vocational Education and Training (VET) or university qualification.
+The Australian Government Department of Employment, Skills, Small and Family Business notes that approximately 90% of jobs created in the future are likely to require Vocational Education and Training (VET) or a university qualification.

 This means that it is essential to list education on your resume to indicate your relevant credentials and qualifications.
 Here is an example: